 - You may connect your sump pump to a new or relocated floor drain through a controlled discharge connection*.

-Options 2,3 and 4 will require that you hire a licensed plumber to perform the work.
-Options 3 and 4 will require that your plumber obtain a plumbing permit before performing the work.
+Please note: Options 2 and 3 will require that you hire a licensed plumber to perform the work.
+Option 3 will require that your plumber obtain a plumbing permit before performing the work.

 you choose to explore other solutions other than what we have suggested, all

 installations must comply with both the Alberta Building Code and the applicable